-Cell phones or other electronic devices not approved by a competition's national technical committee are NOT allowed in the competition area.
+Cellphones, electronic watches and/or other electronic devices not approved by a competition's national technical committee are NOT allowed in the competition area.
 Please follow the guidelines in each technical standard for approved exceptions.
 Technical committee members may also approve exceptions onsite during the SkillsUSA Championships if deemed appropriate.